davidje13/RevExp/README.md

 | `(a[bc]d\|e(f\|gh))` | `???`      | `[ae][bcg][dh]`        |
 | `(a[bc]d\|e(f\|gh))` | `?g?`      | `egh`                  |
 | ` *a{4} +a{2} *`     | `????????` | `[ a]aaa[ a][ a]a[ a]` |

+## Performance and Security Considerations

+Matching is performed using an algorithm which executes in linear time on the size of the input for a given pattern.
+This means it is not vulnerable to catastrophic backtracking (but note that untrusted patterns can take arbitrarily long to compile and use an unbounded amount of memory).

 ## API